Complaints & Grievances

 Sexual harassment includes unwanted sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature.

 General harassment is defined as systematic annoyances, threats, and/or demands, which inflict distress detrimental to the individuals directly, involved and create a hostile and demeaning environment.
 Harassment may be verbal, physical, or psychological.
 Verbal harassment includes name-calling, sexual or racial slurs and epithets, jokes, or other remarks that demean the victim and/or discourage the individuals' full participation in the University community.
 Physical harassment occurs when a person's body, possessions, or residence are threatened or violated.
 Other expressive behavior and psychological tactics of intimidation may violate the policy.
 Such behavior will not be tolerated and will be dealt with according to University policies.
-Student Affairs can provide assistance and counsel in these matters.
+Student Affairs or the Dean of Students Office can provide assistance and counsel in these matters.

 Pursuant to the United States Department of Education’s Program Integrity Rule, an individual may file a complaint against any of University of Wisconsin System’s public institutions alleging a violation of one or more of the following categories with the University of Wisconsin System Administration (“UWSA”).